 Our syndicated publications are available for purchase on an ‘off-the-shelf’ basis – contact email@example.com for information on these and other available reports.

-Based on interviews with US consumers in May 2021, this year’s edition of the study provides brand strength rankings for 83 of America’s top network, cable and streaming brands.The study finds out which brands are “must keep” for America’s 120 million TV households and how those rankings have trended for the past 14 years.
+Based on interviews with 1,400 US consumers in late April 2022, this year’s edition marks the 15th annual edition of the study.
+Once again, we provide brand strength rankings for 83 of America’s top network, cable and streaming brands.The study finds out which brands are “must keep” for America’s 120 million+ TV households and how those rankings have trended for the past 15 years.
 Subscribers to the study include most of the major ownership groups.
 Report highlights appeared in Hollywood Reporter, Media Life and Multichannel News.
-Read the highlights here.
-For more information, contact firstname.lastname@example.org
+For more information and to buy your copy, contact email@example.com

 Following on the success of 2019 and 2017 research, Newcomers to Canada 2021 updates important aspects of the newcomer experience.
 The research is based on detailed interviews with total of 850 newcomers who arrived on or after 2015 plus a control group of 600 ‘general population’ interviews.
 The research provides a wide-ranging overview of consumer habits and preferences on banking, credit, grocery shopping, loyalty cards, wireless, sports, as well as detailed media use.
 Contact firstname.lastname@example.org for more information.